RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-11-19-getting-started-with-llvm-on-os-x.md

 - I needed to run build multiple times because of memory errors (and increase VM memory)
 - But then CMake worked like a charm.
 Sort of...
 Clang didn't build properly

+Also, write another blog post about getting setup with LLVM and OCaml.
+Because that's another story.

+Key points there:

+- went through the same process (Vagrant VM, automated shell script setup, build from scratch thoughts...)
+- Looked at some errors, seems like opam *expects* to be dealing with homebrew!!
+- Well shoot, why not try native!
+- `brew install llvm`
+- `opam install llvm`
+- llvmutop thing, then `#require "llvm"` or whatever and voila!

+TL;DR much easier.